DKloppe/Mars-Rover-Group-2/README.md

 ## Altitude/Pressure

 Altitude was recorded by the GPS and BARO sensors.
-The BARO sensor uses a zero altitude position as the initial point and is also working on the pressure-altitude sensing principle to find the altitude, while the altitude from the GPS sensor is relative to sea level and is pulled from the GPS sensor and mission planner software.
-When looking
+The BARO sensor uses a zero altitude position as the initial point and uses pressure changes to determine the altitude.
+This can be seen in the inverse relationship between its altitude and pressure readings.
+A source for the ground truth was found on calcmaps.com, which is linked below.
+Based on the rise and fall in altitude at the waypoints, it is evident the sensor's readings are not ideal.
+A possible reason for this relates to how the altitude uses the pressure readings.
+The day the test was conducted was windy, with infrequent gusts.
+It is possible the wind gusts could alter the air pressure in slight ways, and therefore could lead to inacurate readings.
+If readings on the wind speed were gathered, it may be possible to utilize Bernouli's principle and subtract the pressure caused by the wind, which would in turn lead to a more accurate altitude reading.

+The altitude from the GPS sensor is relative to sea level and is pulled from the GPS and mission planner software.
+When compared to the readings from calcmaps, the readings seem to be fairly off.
+One worthy note of detail is that the initial altitude seems to be very high, before it suddenly drops down.
+It is possible this is due to the sensor still finding its position.
+During the initial start up of the rover, ten to twenty minutes were used to let the GPS find itself.
+On mission planner, this was visible by the rover seemingly jumping from place to even though it was stationary.
+It is possibly that because the rover was turned on, it was armed, and its pathing was initialezed within seconds of each other, that the GPS was still finding itsself.
+In future tests, it may be possible to prevent this by giving the rover a minimum of five minutes between start-up and initalizing.